shirish93/shirish93.github.io/_ideas/2024-03-15-bsfl-muni-trash-mgmt.md

 We propose a **pilot project** in a designated Kathmandu district to:

--   **Demonstrate technical feasibility and gather data** on waste reduction, frass quality, and BSFL production.
+-   **Show technical feasibility and gather data** on waste reduction, frass quality, and BSFL production.

 -   **Refine the process** based on pilot results before full-scale implementation.